An Immigration Law Firm You Can Trust

 Depending on the specific conditions of your application, you may need to provide copies of additional documentation, including:

-How Long Will It Take For USCIS To Process Your Renewal Application?
+How Long to Process Your Renewal Application?

 It could take two years or more for USCIS to process and approve your I-90 to issue a renewed green card.
 In the meantime, you will receive an I-797 receipt that contains a Notice of Action with 24-month temporary evidence of residence from the USCIS when they receive your application.
 If you require further evidence of residence, we can help you obtain an I-551 stamp.

 Trust our experienced immigration attorneys at Robert M. Bell, P.A., to help you complete your Application to Replace or Renew Permanent Resident Card (I-90) in South Florida.
-Call us at 954-400-3156 or contact us online today.
+Call us at 954-241-4209 or contact us online today.